-- Your delicious batch of pumpkin swirl black bean brownies can bake while you’re eating dinner, cool while you’re cleaning up and everyone still goes to bed on time.
+- Your delicious batch of pumpkin swirl black bean brownies can bake while you’re eating dinner, cool for about 30 minutes while you’re cleaning up and everyone still goes to bed on time.

 Whether you make this for company, freeze half for later or eat half the pan when no one is looking (I won’t judge!), this family-size recipe has you covered.

-4. This recipe is 100% company friendly AND healthy.
+This easy black bean recipe is 100% company friendly AND healthy.

 I mentioned earlier that this is my go-to dessert recipe, and that includes when we’re hosting company.

 In fact, I gave my original black bean brownie recipe to company and THREE PEOPLE didn’t even realize it was made with black beans.
 There is NO bean taste!

 That means this season when you’re asked to bring a dish to a party, sign up for pumpkin swirl brownies.
 You’ll win them over AND feel good knowing you brought something healthy!